-The worst of it is that being out in Somalia not only runs the risk of a jail sentence, but if you’re in an area controlled by the Al-Shabaab Jihadist terrorist organization or in Jubaland in southern Somalia, you can be executed for being gay!
+The worst of it is that being out in Somalia not only runs the risk of a jail sentence but if you’re in an area controlled by the Al-Shabaab Jihadist terrorist organization or in Jubaland in southern Somalia, you can be executed for being gay!
 As such, there is no positive representation of LGBTQ people in Somalia or any support organization.
-There are however groups abroad that have taken action to help give assistance to local LGBTQ Somalians, such as this excellent one on Facebook, and this LGBTQ Somalis Instagram account.
+There are however groups abroad that have taken action to help give assistance to local LGBTQ Somalians, such as this LGBTQ Somali Instagram account.

 This is when you realize just how important Pride events are – they don’t just start/stop in June but continue throughout the year!

-In 2006, leader Ramzan Kadyrov, started targeting both women and LGBTQ-people who defied gender norms, even going as far as to encourage “honour killings”.
-This is a monstruous act that permits men to murder family members if they act out in a way that goes against their perceived gender.
-They’re viewed as “justified” in their “honour killing” crime because “in the eyes of the law”, their victim has brought shame on their family.
+In 2006, leader Ramzan Kadyrov, started targeting both women and LGBTQ people who defied gender norms, even going as far as to encourage “honor killings”.
+This is a monstrous act that permits men to murder family members if they act out in a way that goes against their perceived gender.
+They’re viewed as “justified” in their “honor killing” crime because “in the eyes of the law”, their victim has brought shame on their family.

-However, despite the protests, this ridiculous, dreadful persecution of the LGBTQ community in Chechnya continues to this very day, and for this reason we place it as the #1 in our list of the most dangerous places in the world for gay travelers!
+However, despite the protests, this ridiculous, dreadful persecution of the LGBTQ community in Chechnya continues to this very day, and for this reason, we place it as #1 on our list of the most dangerous places in the world for gay travelers!
 Be sure to check out our guide to gay Russia though – you’ll be surprised to find quite a vibrant LGBTQ community in big cities like Moscow and St Petersburg!